XIAONAN896/xiaonan896.github.io/_publications/2025-zhang-covid-emotional-distress.md

 <!-- Paste the exact abstract from the publisher page below (verbatim). -->

-**Summary (non-verbatim):** Cross-city comparison indicates lockdown conditions were associated with heightened emotional distress among young children, with contextual differences across sites.
+**Summary:** Cross-city comparison indicates lockdown conditions were associated with heightened emotional distress among young children, with contextual differences across sites.